Tighter Confidence Bounds for Sequential Kernel Regression: CONFIDENCE BOUNDS FOR KERNEL REGRESSION

 \subsection{Explicit Confidence Bounds}

 In this section, we focus on explicit confidence bounds.
-These confidence bounds are mainly useful for deriving worst-case regret bounds with explicit dependence on $T$ (see Section \ref{sec:regret}), but are also cheaper to compute than the implicit confidence bounds in the previous subsection.
-From (\ref{eqn:dual_ucb_alpha}) in the previous subsection, we can immediately see that for any fixed $\alpha > 0$, we have
+These are mainly useful for deriving worst-case regret bounds with explicit dependence on $T$ (see Sec. \ref{sec:regret}).
+From Eq. (\ref{eqn:dual_ucb_alpha}), for any fixed $\alpha > 0$, we have